 Be open to the reviewers

 Sometimes, you may not understand one or more of the reviewers’ comments.
 Yes, it can happen to anybody and if it happens to you, there’s nothing to worry about.
 You can simply explain to the reviewer that you couldn’t understand the particular comment or feedback.
 And even if you have to send your response with the same comment that you couldn’t understand, it would be better to respond with what you think the reviewer is trying to comment on.
 For instance, you can write your response with – I am afraid that I am unclear…… and explain the whole thing!
 That’s it!

 Seek editor’s intervention in case you and reviewer do not agree on a specific point

 You may even encounter a situation where you and a reviewer won’t agree on a particular point, even then you should not to lose hope.
 There is still a way!
 You can always seek for the editor’s intervention.
-For instance, the reviewer is repeatedly requesting a particular change and you are not ready to make it for a technical or scientific reason.
+For instance, the reviewer is repeatedly requesting a particular change and you are not ready to make it for a technical or scientific reason (Read about excluding reviewers).
 Even after several rounds of review, you two are not reaching an agreement.
 In that case, it is recommended to raise the issue directly with the editor.
 You can present your argument to the editor and then wait for their decision.
 All you have to do is to explain your point as convincingly as possible.
 However, there is still no guarantee that you will get a positive feedback, but there is no harm in using your rights!